bpetermann/bpetermann/README.md

 ### About me

 * 🌏 Based in Austria
-* :computer: I work as a web developer
+* :computer: I work as a junior web developer
 * ✉️  Contact me at [benjamin.petermann@gmx.at](mailto:benjamin.petermann@gmx.at)
 * :school: Academic web developer degree @ [Technikum Wien](https://academy.technikum-wien.at/master-akademische-abschluesse/web-development/)